Securities Litigation Policy

 E. Active Monitoring

-The General Counsel will also actively monitor every class action in which SCERS may have recognized damages.
-In addition, the General Counsel may recommend to the Chief Executive Officer at any time that SCERS should take further action, such as intervening or objecting as appropriate; filing amicus support; or, opting out of the class.
+General Counsel will also actively monitor every class action in which SCERS may have recognized damages.
+In addition, the General Counsel may recommend to the Chief Executive Officer at any time that SCERS should take further action, such as intervening or objecting as appropriate, filing amicus support, or opting out of the class.

 F. Lead Plaintiff

-In every case where SCERS is designated as a lead plaintiff, it shall take all actions consistent with its status as a fiduciary of the class.
-The Securities Litigation Counsel shall be required to provide in advance a projected time table, legal strategy, anticipated budget and expectations for the level of participation by SCERS.
-In addition the firm will be required to provide a monthly written report of its expenditure of time and money in the case.
+In any case where SCERS is designated as a lead plaintiff, it shall take all actions consistent with its status as a fiduciary of the class.
+Securities Litigation Counsel shall be required to provide in advance a projected timetable, legal strategy, anticipated budget and expectations for the level of participation by SCERS.
+In addition, the firm will be required to provide a monthly written report of its expenditure of time and money in the case.
 SCERS may, in its sole discretion, participate in any or all legal proceedings.
-The Securities Litigation Counsel shall appear before the Board as reasonably requested to discuss progress in the case, and upon resolution of the case shall present a final report.
+Securities Litigation Counsel shall appear before the Board as reasonably requested to discuss progress in the case, and upon resolution of the case shall present a final report.

 G. Asset Recovery